lalvarezguillen/monerod-node-vps/README.md

 * Ansible's `hcloud` collection: https://galaxy.ansible.com/hetzner/hcloud
 * Ansible's `community.general` collection: https://galaxy.ansible.com/community/general

-You also need the appropriate API Keys for the VPS provider (Hetzner only, for the time being), and public SSH key to setup in the server.
+You also need the appropriate API Keys for the VPS provider (Hetzner and DigitalOcean only, for the time being), and public SSH key to setup in the server.

 ### Long term goals

-* Extend to be able to setup nodes in other VPS providers, besides Hetzner
+* Extend to be able to setup nodes in other VPS providers, besides Hetzner and DigitalOcean
 * Extend to be able to create/maintain several nodes, across different clouds, with different configurations.
 * Tor setup.